 What type of finishes are available in coloured concrete?

 Your coloured concrete can be finished in a variety of methods to create the look you want.
-Some of the popular finishes include Broomed, Coved, Exposed Aggregate, Stamped, Trowelled and Polished.
+Some of the popular finishes include broomed, coved, polished, stamped, trowelled and burnished.

-It will normally take 2 days to resurface and seal an average size driveway.
+It will normally take 2 days to resurface and seal an average sized driveway.

 Resurfacing an existing concrete surface is usually more cost-effective than replacing it with new concrete.
-Rates generally vary from $40-$60 per square metre depending on preparation required and style/design specified.
+Prices generally vary from $40-$60 per square metre depending on preparation, design and finish.